hertogp/stitch/README.md

 The main features of [`stitch`](https://github.com/hertogp/stitch)
 include:

-- running a codeblock as a system command to produce `data`
+- run a codeblock as a system command to produce `data`
-- use the codeblock itself (its text) as `data`
+- or use the codeblock itself (its text) as `data`
-- read the `data` to convert it, and/or
+- optionally have pandoc read the `data` to convert it to a pandoc `doc`
-- run the `data` through another filter before including
+- optionally run the `data` or `doc` through another lua program
-- include the result as an image, figure, codeblock or partial doc
+- include the result as an image, figure, codeblock or insert as a doc fragment

 See [features](#features) for a more complete list.